Fraud Awareness Events

 Not Freephone: 00353 567 757 007

-Keeping customers’ accounts secure is a top priority for us, but it is also important for you to protect yourself from fraudsters.
-The safety of our colleagues and customers is always a top priority for the bank.
-Our Security teams work round the clock to ensure our bank is a safe place to work, with plans, processes and controls in place to protect our customer’s finances.
+Keeping your account safe is a top priority for us.
+It’s also important for you to protect yourself from fraudsters.
+We care about the safety of our staff and customers.
+Our Security teams work day and night to make sure our bank is a safe place to work, with plans, processes, and controls in place to protect your money.

 Online Security